Website performance metrics

 Defining your goals

-Here are five common website analytics goals that we believe are critical to measuring website performance:
+A website conversion is defined as someone taking action of value on your website.
+Here are six common website conversion goals that we believe are critical to measuring website performance:

 An obvious goal is for your website to generate enquiries or leads.
 The Contact Us form which sits on your contact us page is a key part of that, as are any other short enquiry forms that pop up across your site or are located on other pages, such as call back requests.
 Anything generated via your contact us forms could be classed as a lead or enquiry, which will then need qualifying before being passed onto the relevant team.
 Setting a goal up on the successful completion of each form will mean you can start to measure this.